Shippable/docs/sources/deploy/amazon-ecs.md

 ####cluster

-First, we need a `cluster` resource in our `shippable.resources.yml` file.
-This must reference a cluster that has already been created on Amazon ECS.
+First, we need a `cluster` resource which references a cluster that has already been created on Amazon ECS.

 ```
 resources: